thomas051083/psd-psw/_pswlf-2020/1b-occ1.md

       <br>
       <br>This session introduces Geospatial information and technology, and SLA’s role in driving Geospatial development in Singapore.
       <br>Learning outcomes:
-      <br>∙ Understand what geospatial information is and its uses
+      <br>• Understand what geospatial information is and its uses
-      <br>∙ Recognise how SLA drives geospatial awareness and capacity building for the government, people and industry. government, people and industry
+      <br>• Recognise how SLA drives geospatial awareness and capacity building for the government, people and industry. government, people and industry
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>